 At Massapequa Podiatry Associates, we offer a number of advanced conservative treatments to help our patients recover from heel pain and other painful foot and ankle injuries.
-Platelet-rich plasma therapy, known as PRP for short, is one such therapy we often recommend for pain that hasn’t responded to more traditional remedies, or for patients who simply want a faster path to recovery.
+Platelet-rich plasma therapy, known as PRP therapy for short, is one such therapy we often recommend for pain that hasn’t responded to more traditional remedies, or for patients who simply want a faster path to recovery.

-PRP is a safe, drug-free treatment that uses your body’s own blood and cells to accelerate the natural healing process.
+PRP therapy is a safe, drug-free treatment that uses your body’s own blood and cells to accelerate the natural healing process.
 It’s been popular with professional athletes since the ‘90s and early 2000s, but it can help you, too!

-What Is Plasma?
+What is Plasma?
 And What Are Platelets?

 Plasma refers to the fluid portion of your blood, which all your blood cells “swim” around in.
 It makes up about 55 percent of your blood by volume.